juju/docs/src/en/charms-constraints.md

 absence of constraints, a machine (container) will, by default, have access to **all** of the underlying system's (LXD host) resources.

-This cloud type also honours instance constraints where [AWS instance type][aws-instance-types-kirkland] names are used (e.g.
-'t2.micro' maps to 1 CPU and 1 GiB of memory).
+This cloud type also honours instance constraints where instance type names from either [AWS][aws-types-kirkland], [Azure][azure-types-kirkland], or [GCE][gce-types-kirkland] can be used (e.g. AWS type 't2.micro' maps to 1 CPU and 1 GiB of memory).
 When used in combination with specific CPU/MEM constraints the latter values will override corresponding instance type values.

 !!!
 Warning:
     Due to the different meaning of constraints in the context of a LXD